DECALI-io/publicgoods-union/README.md

 ## union-testnet-5

-The Union Testnet offers a reliable and efficient testing environment for developers.
-Below are the key endpoints for accessing the Union Testnet.
+The `union-testnet-5` offers a reliable and efficient testing environment for developers.
+Below are the key endpoints for accessing the testnet.

 ### gRPC Endpoint